 Along with performing, I have done much recording session work, and have worked with songwriters to help them better arrange their songs.
-I’m currently working in three classic rock bands, and in an eclectic duo with my wife, a singer / guitarist / bass player.
+I am currently working in three classic rock bands, and sub in several other bands.
+I also play in an eclectic duo with my wife, a singer / guitarist / bass player.
 I still play guitar, and also recorders.

 While I'm equally at home teaching beginning through intermediate classical piano, my background gives me a lot to offer to people playing in bands, or hoping to play in bands.
 I can teach not only playing technique and music theory, but also band dynamics, chart reading and writing, improvisation, and fundamentals of composition.